jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 - **Unified Context:** Because the agents live in the same "space" as Google Workspace, they have native access to Drive/Docs/Gmail context without you writing complex OAuth handshakes for every single agent.
 - **Centralised Governance:** Admins can turn off specific agents, audit logs, and enforce data residency policies globally, rather than chasing down individual Cloud Run deployments.

-## Custom UI vs Gemini Enteprise UI Comparison
+## Custom UI vs Gemini Enterprise UI Comparison
 Deciding whether to build a bespoke interface or leverage the managed platform ultimately comes down to a trade-off between granular control and operational efficiency.
 The table below outlines the key differences in effort, reach, and maintenance to help you determine the best fit for your agent's deployment.

 | Feature | Custom UI (Cloud Run + IAP) | Gemini Enterprise |